-It's not uncommon for credit reports to contain errors.
-Occasionally, the errors are serious enough to affect your credit score.
-One of those errors might be the inclusion of outdated debts.
-Fortunately, there's a fairly simple way to remove old accounts from your credit report once the credit reporting time limit is up.
+Credit reports sometimes contain errors that are serious enough to affect your credit score.
+One such error might be the inclusion of outdated debts.
+Fortunately, there's a fairly simple way to remove old accounts from your credit report once the reporting time limit is up.

 By law, credit bureaus are only allowed to list negative items for a certain amount of time.
-For most negative information, the time limit is only seven years.
-Bankruptcy, however, can stay on your credit report for ten years.
+For most negative information, the time limit is seven years or seven years plus 180 days for a charge-off.
+Bankruptcy, however, can stay on your credit report for up to 10 years.

-Normally, you don’t have to do anything to remove old debts from your credit report after the credit reporting time limit has run out.
+Normally, you don’t have to do anything to remove old debts from your credit report after the time limit has run out.
 The credit bureaus will automatically delete the negative items from your credit report once they're scheduled to be deleted.
-But, if old accounts are still on your credit report, you can use the dispute process to have them removed.
+However, if old accounts are still on your credit report, you can use a dispute process to have them removed.

-If the credit bureau doesn’t respond within 30 days, they’re in violation of the Fair Credit Reporting Act.
-The certified mail receipt will help if you decide to involve the Consumer Financial Protection Bureau or file a lawsuit against the bureau.
+If the credit bureau doesn’t respond within 30 days, it is in violation of the Fair Credit Reporting Act.
+The certified mail receipt will help if you decide to involve the Consumer Financial Protection Bureau (CFPB) or file a lawsuit against the credit bureau.

 Once you dispute, the credit bureau is required to do an investigation with the business that reported the account and update your credit report if the business agrees that your dispute is accurate.
 However, if the credit bureau doesn't fix the error you disputed, you'll have to take additional steps to clear up your credit report.

 When to Dispute With the Creditor